StasLord/Multiple-masternodes-on-one-VPS-with-ipv6-support/README.md

-# Masternode_IPV6_ru
+# Masternode_IPV6

- Installation instructions in VPS are several masternodes on ipv6
+Installation Instructions Multiple Masternodes on One VPS with ipv6 Support